teddyaroca/Summer_2022_bioinformatics/README.md

 This folder contains raw genomic data that will be used in your analyses.
 Some of these data has been pre-processed by Teddy to make your workflow easier.

-## analyses-&-scripts
+## analyses

-This folder contains scripts and examples of useful analyses that will be covered in the workshop.
-If you are comfortable sharing your code, feel free to create a folder with your name and add your scripts there.
+This folder contains examples of useful scripts for data analyses that will be covered in this part of the workshop.
+If you are comfortable sharing your code, feel free to create a folder within this folder, rename it with your name (or initials), and and add your scripts there.

 ## output

 This folder contains output figures/tables from the scripts mentioned above.
 Please, create a folder with your name inside this folder and add figures/tables that you think will be useful for your presentation at the end of the workshop (final sympossium), whether you have decided to share your scripts with the rest of the group or not.

-# DATA ANALYSIS TOOLS
+# 3. DATA ANALYSIS TOOLS

 To better understand what was done here, I provide a little background about how the datasets were obtained, in case you want to emulate this in your own research in the future.

 ## downloading_genomes

-In order to download genomes for this workshop, we focussed extracted the accession numbers found in Supp.
-Table 1 (Column "ERR number").
+In order to download genomes for this workshop, we extracted the accession numbers found in Supp.
+Table 1 (Column "ERR number") of the Richardson et al. (2018)[^1] paper.
 Then, saved those as TAB separated values with one accession per line.
-Once this file was created, the genomes from Richardson et al. (2018)[^1] were donwloaded using the [sratoolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software).
+Once this file was created, the genomes were donwloaded using the [sratoolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software).
 You can replicate this process if you want, but the raw data downloaded from [SRA](https://www.ncbi.nlm.nih.gov/sra) was close to 600 GB in space.
 The file mentioned and the scripts used to download the raw data are provided in the folder named "raw_data" inside the DATASETS folder.
 Do the following to replicate what was done (assuming you have 600 GB of empty space in your computer/laptop).

 ```
 cd ./datasets/core_genome/raw_data/